-Oklahoma jumped out to a 10-0 lead early in the game and it looked like a rout was in the making.
+Oklahoma jumped out to a 10-0 lead early in the game and it looked for a while like a rout was in the making.
 But Nebraska regrouped and overshadowed the Sooners in posting a 14-13 halftime lead that held up until the final quarter.
 The Sooners won the game when Eddie Hinton skirted left end and sprinted 23 yards to score the clincher with 14:12 left in the game.

 Oklahoma got a 3-0 lead following a Joe Orduna fumble on the opening kickoff as Mike Vachon kicked a 20-yard field goal before the popcorn venders got to work in the stands.

 After an exchange of punts, Ron Shotts made it 10-0 by capping a 47-yard drive with a one-yard plunge late in the first quarter.
 It got worse for the Huskers when Oklahoma's Granville Liggins recovered a Frank Patrick fumble at the NU 31, and the Sooners got three more points on a 43-yard Vachon field goal.

 Nebraska responded with gusto, marching 75 yards in nine plays after the kickoff, with Frank Patrick passing nine yards to Ben Gregory for the TD.

 After blunting the Sooners at the Husker 20 late in the half, the Huskers again marched 80 yards to score with only 48 seconds left.
 Bill Bomberger's second kick put NU ahead, 14-13, and the Huskers almost broke the game open when the Sooners fumbled the following kickoff.

 Patrick pitched a 15-yard strike to Dennis Morrison and then hit Dennis Richnafsky in the end zone with a TD pass, but what could have been a 21-13 lead dissolved because Nebraska was guilty of illegal motion.